Assetto Corsa Competizione

-Assetto Corsa Competizione (Italian for "race setup", "competition") is a sim racing video game developed by the Italian video game developer, Kunos Simulazioni.
+Assetto Corsa Competizione (Italian for "race setup", "competition") is a 2020 sim racing video game developed by the Italian video game developer, Kunos Simulazioni.
 The game focuses on GT3, GT4, GT2 and one make series cars and is an officially licensed simulation of the GT World Challenge Europe and the Total 24 Hours of Spa covering seasons from 2018 to 2024, and is set to serve as a platform for esports.

 Kunos Simulazioni announced the game on 21 February 2018 with a planned Steam Early Access release in summer 2018.
 On 27 July 2018, a 12 September 2018 early access release date and a roadmap with monthly updates until a full release in Q1 2019 was revealed at the Total 24 Hours of Spa 2018 SRO press conference.
 It was released out of early access on 29 May 2019.
 On 11 March 2020 publisher 505 Games and Kunos Simulazioni announced ports for PlayStation 4 and Xbox One which were released on 23 June 2020.
 Versions for PlayStation 5 and Xbox Series X/S were announced at Gamescom 2021 and were released on 24 February 2022.

 Gameplay

 Assetto Corsa Competizione is a racing simulator in which players can drive race cars against AI offline or against other players online.
 It includes offline career, custom championship, custom races and special events gameplay modes as well as online multiplayer, with session types consisting of Free Practice, Hot Lap, Superpole, Hot Stint, Quick Race (one race up to one hour), Sprint Race Weekend (with up to two practice, two qualifying sessions and two races up to one hour in length) and Endurance Race Weekend (with up to two practice, four qualifying sessions and a top-ten superpole, as well as one or two races each one to twenty-four hours in length).
 Races can be saved and resumed mid-session in offline modes.
 Offline grids are automatically selected depending on the series and season selected by the player.
 Alternatively races can be made into single-make sessions, allowing creation of series such as Porsche Carrera Cup, Lamborghini Super Trofeo or Ferrari Challenge.
 Car selection in multiplayer is free unless determined through server settings.
-Crossplay is available between PlayStation 5 and Xbox Series X/S.
+Crossplay is available between PlayStation 5 and Xbox Series X/S. The game features a dynamic weather system that affects track conditions in real time, with rain intensity, sun exposure, and temperature influencing track wetness; track grip also evolves dynamically over a session as rubber and marbles build up from cars driving on the track.
+Cars are subject to a damage model affecting bodywork, suspension and aerodynamics, along with a dedicated tyre damage system that factors into handling and race strategy, particularly in endurance events.
+Assetto Corsa Competizione supports virtual reality via SteamVR on PC.